evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

 Please exit the `Reference_Genome` directory, make a new directory called `bam_files`, and enter this directory.

 Now we can align the data from each individual to the reference genome using [`bwa`](https://bio-bwa.sourceforge.net/).
+Please open up a new screen before you run this command so we can do other stuff while it is running...

 ```
 bwa mem reference forward.R1.fq.gz reverse.R2.fq.gz | samtools view -Shu - | samtools sort - -